StephaneDucasse/StephaneDucasse.github.io/site/news/2025-06-08-BlocAndToplo.md

 We did some games with Enzo Demeulenaere [Games in Bloc](https://github.com/Ducasse/Myg)

+### Ack
-All this work is sponsored by Thales which uses it to design and prototype UX.
+All this work is sponsored by Thales, which uses it to design and prototype UX.
-For example they did an interactive sale application for Thalse with an old version  [See on youtube](https://www.youtube.com/watch?v=t5qaFM2F3J0).
+A public example is an interactive sales application for Thales with an old version of Bloc and Toplo [See on youtube](https://www.youtube.com/watch?v=t5qaFM2F3J0).
+They presented it at ESUG 2023 at Lyon.